Spring/Summer Financial Aid Information

 - Have a completed spring/summer application on file.

-- Must be enrolled at least half-time (6 credits as an undergraduate and 4.5 credits as a graduate/doctoral student).
+- Must be enrolled at least half-time to use federal loans.
+Half-time is 6 credits for an undergraduate and 4.5 credits as a graduate/doctoral student.
 Full-time enrollment for spring/summer is 12 credits for an undergraduate and 9 credits for graduate/doctoral students.

 - The total credits for all spring/summer sessions will be combined to determine your total credit load.
 (For example: if you take 3 credits during the spring session and 3 credits during the summer session, your combined enrollment for the spring/summer term will be 6 credit hours.)

 - Must be meeting Financial Aid Satisfactory Academic Progress (SAP) criteria.

 - Dropping or withdrawing from classes may result in recalculation of your financial aid eligibility and you may owe a balance.
 For more information, visit our Withdrawal & Refund Policy.

 NOTE: You MUST complete the Spring/Summer Application in order to receive financial aid for the summer.

 - Federal Direct Loans are awarded to eligible students.
 Your award amount for the fall/winter and spring/summer may not exceed your annual limit.

 - Federal Pell Grants are awarded to eligible students.

 - Federal Parent PLUS Loan is available to credit-worthy parents of dependent undergraduate students.